-NEBRASKA'S STATE SYMBOLS3 State Seal and State Motto The Nebraska Constitution provides for a state seal that is to be kept by the secretary of state and used by him or her officially as directed by law.
+NEBRASKA'S STATE SYMBOLS State Seal and State Motto The Nebraska Constitution provides for a state seal that is to be kept by the secretary of state and used by him or her officially as directed by law.
 Legislation creating the original state seal was passed in 1867.
-The seal's design depicts a steamboat ascending the Missouri River on the right.
+The seal's design is as follows: On the right, a steamboat is ascending the Missouri River.
 The Rocky Mountains are on the left.
 In the background, a train of cars is heading toward the Rocky Mountains.
 The mechanic arts are represented by a smith with hammer and anvil.
 Agriculture is represented by a settler's cabin and sheaves of wheat.
 In the top of the circle is the state motto: "Equality Before the Law."
-The circle is surrounded with the words,
+The circle is surrounded with the words.